magnars/s.el/README.md

 ### s-trim-right `(s)`

-Remove whitespace at beginning and end of `s`.
+Remove whitespace at the end of `s`.

 ```cl
 (s-trim-right "trim ") ;; => "trim"